0xVector/envoy-cache-ext/README.md

 1. configurable and more complex cache keys.
 The HTTP method should be included, among other things, as the same path with different method can have varied semantics.
 1. finer grained locking.
 The current single lock is simple, but doesn't provide the best possible performance.
-I'd consider going in the direction of sharding - keeping the current internals, but splitting the keyspace evenly into multiple independent smaller caches that won't block each other.
+I'd consider going in the direction of sharding - keeping the current internals, but splitting the hash space evenly into multiple independent smaller caches that won't block each other.
 1. stats - Envoy provides a way to report various runtime statistics.
 Reporting e.g. the current cache load could be useful for testing, debugging or performance evaluation and general observability.
 1. support for trailers, 1xx headers, metadata, response codes and cache control headers - these are all a must in a production level cache, but do not fit into the scope of this task.
 Caching should probably be restricted to only responses that are not user specific and can be cached (maybe even just GET requests).
 1. much more testing - the provided unit and integration tests are far from a production-grade coverage of the cache, but adding many more tests is again beyond the scope of this task.
 Fuzzing tests could also be highly beneficial.
+1. security hardening - the security section outlines the main attack vectors, these all (and more) must be addressed before any production deployment.
+1. watermarking - see the section in **Performance overview**.
+1. more configuration options - key, coalescing cap, individual response size cap, eviction parameters, cacheable responses...

 ## Development process